apache/spark/docs/sql-programming-guide.md

 super set of the functionality provided by the basic SQLContext.
 Additional features include the ability to write queries using the more complete HiveQL parser, access to HiveUDFs, and the ability to read data from Hive tables.
-To use a HiveContext, you do not need to have an existing hive setup, and all of the data sources available to a SQLContext are still available.
+To use a HiveContext, you do not need to have an existing Hive setup, and all of the data sources available to a SQLContext are still available.
 HiveContext is only packaged separately to avoid including all of Hive's dependencies in the default Spark build.
 If these dependencies are not a problem for your application then using HiveContext is recommended for the 1.2 release of Spark.
 Future releases will focus on bringing SQLContext up to